Fishing Charters in South Carolina

 Best Time to Catch Cobia

 Cobia can be caught year-round in Myrtle Beach.
-Right now in February, activity is low.
+Right now in April, activity is moderate.

 Seasonal Activity Chart